rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/README.md

 ### 7.1.5.
 Mapping an identifier *bag*
 *Bag* : an *unordered collection* that allows duplicate elements

+## 7.2.
+Collections of components
+### 7.2.2.
+Set of components

+## 7.3.
+Mapping entity associations
+> The term *parent/child* implies some kind of *life cycle dependencies*

+*Association* between entity classes don't have a dependent life cycle: An instance can be saved, updated, and removed without affecting any other

 # Chapter 8.
 Advanced entity association mappings
 ## 8.2 one-to-many associations